DmitryOlshansky/kasper/_posts/2017-06-15-inside-d-gc.markdown

 The second iteration will focus on more juicy stuff such as thread cache, parallel marking and concurrent marking utilizing the fork trick.

+The third iteration (if we get to it) would be a completely new design - a mark-region collector with design inspired by [immix](http://www.cs.utexas.edu/users/speedway/DaCapo/papers/immix-pldi-2008.pdf).

 This concludes my plans and on this optimistic note I will warn that it's going to start as Linux specific, slowly becoming POSIX specific with Windows support being a distant posibility.